connectjunkie/homebridge-beoplay/README.md

 Television implementation inspiration largely derived from the [homebridge-panasonic](https://github.com/g30r93g/homebridge-panasonic) plugin by George Nick Gorzynski

 Inspiration for the combined platform/accessory plugin (and therefore not breaking backward compatibility) taken from the [homebridge-webos-tv](https://github.com/merdok/homebridge-webos-tv/) plugin by merdok

+Inspiration for patterns on handling cached accessories taken from the [homebridge-dyson-pure-cool](https://github.com/lukasroegner/homebridge-dyson-pure-cool) plugin by Lukas Rögner